nataliesstewart/nataliesstewart.github.io/_posts/2022-09-07-the-moduli-space-of-weaves.md

 There is no intended audience, but if all is right in the world, the important bits will be accessible to individuals possessing a working knowledge of basic topology, algebra, and category theory;
 if you do not know what the homotopy groups of a topological space are, consider that to be the main prerequisite at this time.

-At some point in time, after significant results are said and done, I plan on making a document summarizing the work which is accessible to the topology-curious chainmailler.
+At some point in time, I plan on making a document summarizing the work which is accessible to the topology-curious chainmailler.

 ### What chainmail really is, and what a unit weave ought be